Liverpool's flying full-backs leave Arsenal gasping for air | Goal.com

 They are some duo, the Englishman and the Scotsman.
 You can try, but you will not keep both of them quiet.
 And when both of them shine, Liverpool sparkle.

-Arteta’s side had beaten Liverpool in each of their last two meetings, but their advantage here lasted only three minutes, with Sadio Mane on hand to tap home after great work from the lively Mohamed Salah.
+Arteta’s side had beaten Liverpool in each of their last two meetings, but their advantage here lasted only three minutes, with Sadio Mane on hand to tap home after great work from the lively Mohamed Salah down the right.

-Alexander-Arnold had already served notice of his threat from the right when he was given time to lift his head and deliver once more.
+Alexander-Arnold had already served notice of his threat, creating an opening for Virgil van Dijk early on, when he was given time to lift his head and deliver once more.
 Robertson, on the blind side of the Arsenal defence, did the rest with admirable composure for 2-1.
+Liverpool were behind on 25 minutes, ahead on 34, their response a testament to their powers of recovery, concentration and fitness.

-Liverpool could and should have extended that advantage, but were indebted to Alisson for a big save from Lacazette in the second half.
+They could and should have extended that advantage, dominating pretty much the entire game, but were indebted to Alisson for a big save from Lacazette in the second half, when for once Arsenal were able to play through the press.

 Nine points from nine, then, for Liverpool.
 Did you think they would lose their hunger, the desire, after climbing the mountain last year?